Skip to main content

 For Building Resilient Infrastructure and Communities (BRIC) 2021 LHMP grant subrecipients, kick-off meeting slides and recording are available at the following links: slides and recording.

-Utilizing the Plan Review Tool from the beginning of the planning process is highly recommended in order to ensure the plan meets FEMA requirements at submittal.
+While the Local Hazard Mitigation Plan should be unique to the needs of your community, utilizing the Plan Review Tool from the beginning of the planning process is highly recommended in order to ensure the plan meets FEMA requirements at submittal.
 The elements in the Plan Review Tool are essential to meet requirements of 44 CFR 201 for FEMA-approval.
 The Plan Review Tool can be found in the FEMA Local Mitigation Plan Review Guide.

 FEMA has released the new Local Mitigation Planning Handbook to be used for meeting requirements of the new policy guidance effective 2023.